NOME (NOME) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NOME Historical Price

-According to the latest data gathered on NOME live price page, the current price of NOME is 0.01620901USD.
-The circulating supply of NOME(NOME) is 5.52M NOME , giving it a market capitalization of $89.40K.
+According to the latest data gathered on NOME live price page, the current price of NOME is 0.00325213USD.
+The circulating supply of NOME(NOME) is 5.69M NOME , giving it a market capitalization of $18.50K.

 The NOME Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NOME based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.